puppetlabs/trapperkeeper-webserver-jetty9/doc/jetty-config.md

 This sets the number of selectors that the webserver will dedicate to processing events on connected sockets for unencrypted HTTPS traffic.
-Defaults to the number of virtual cores on the host divided by 2, with a minimum of 1 and maximum of 4.
-The number of selector threads actually used by Jetty is twice the number of selectors requested.
-For example, if a value of 3 is specified for the `selector-threads` setting, Jetty will actually use 6 selector threads.
+Defaults to the minimum of: virtual cores on the host divided by 2 or `max-threads` divided by 16, with a minimum of 1.

 ### `max-threads`